How Is It That I Should Look at the Stars: Style and reception

 The album has been described as folk and folk jazz.
 AllMusic's Heather Phares compares the album to the Weather Station's previous album Ignorance, calling this one "strikingly different from its predecessor but very much its equal" and noting that "instead of continuing the intricate studiocraft" of Ignorance, How Is It "opts for intimacy and spontaneity".
 The album "brings listeners so close to Lindeman that they can hear her feet on the piano pedals as a small crew of improvisers from Toronto's jazz scene provide intuitive extensions of her emotions and melodies."
 American Songwriter's Hal Horowitz compares the album to Laura Nyro's New York Tendaberry and Joni Mitchell's Blue with its "ten contemplative, almost wincingly personal slow songs".
 The A.V.
 Club and the Guardian both make comparisons to Mitchell as well, with the former calling said comparison "perhaps too easy".
 Multiple critics emphasise the album's complete lack of drums or percussion and the absence of synthesizers which were prominent on Ignorance.

 NME's Will Richards says the album "manages to stand on its own two feet and avoids the fate of being cornered as Ignorance B-sides."
 While the two albums "inevitably intertwine and interact with each other", How Is It "has plenty to say on its own" and is "far from just leftovers".
 Uncut's Laura Barton calls it a "record that makes you hold your breath" which "you want to draw close", and one that "is quite simply stunning."
+Writing for Beats Per Minute, John Amen noted, "There's courage here.
+And humility.
+How Is It That I Should Look at the Stars occurs as a timely reach for compassion and transcendent love – love for the wounded self and others, for the endangered world, for life in its myriad forms."

+Accolades

 The album received a Juno Award nomination for Adult Alternative Album of the Year at the Juno Awards of 2023.